What is Professional Supervision?

 The reflective learning model promotes a way of thinking.
-Essentially solutions that come from the supervision process are discovered and owned by the supervisee.
+Essentially solutions that come from the PDS process are discovered and owned by the supervisee.
 The underlying premise of the model is that supervision is a learning process of guided reflection.
 It is a process which is driven by the experience of the supervisee, The supervisor role moves to that of facilitator creating an optimal context for learning.

 While strengths based supervision has an emphasis on supervisee focused and directed supervision, it can be difficult for individuals to critique their own world view, as an individual’s own beliefs and values determine their perception and outcomes of their reflective process.
 This is where the supervisor can play a crucial role in assisting with this reflection and facilitating transformational learning.
 The supervisor can help apply different “filters” to a situation, so there are opportunities for new ideas and options.

-The essence of solutions focused supervision relies on a focus on strengths that can be activated rather than deficits, attention to potentials rather than constraints, and acknowledgement that there are multiple perspectives instead of universal truths.
+The essence of solutions focused PDS relies on a focus on strengths that can be activated rather than deficits, attention to potentials rather than constraints, and acknowledgement that there are multiple perspectives instead of universal truths.
 Supervisors amplify the successful behaviours of the supervisee in order to highlight positive and productive work experiences.
 It assumes success and the potential of the supervisee to build further competencies.
 With the supervisor’s guidance, the supervisee will set goals in the supervision process.
 The setting of achievable goals and noticing achievements is a very key part of the solution focused process.

-Supervision is beneficial for people at any stage of their career.
+PDS is beneficial for people at any stage of their career.
 It provides support and has the power to focus, refresh and refine professional practice.
 It is a process of guided professional reflection and development.
 Learnings can be taken from success and “failures”, and “failures” or challenges provide extremely rich learning opportunities.

 Madeleine Hawkesby LL.B., B.A., AAMINZ is a life-long learner who is committed to facilitating transformational learning and strategic change.
 She was admitted to the Bar in 1996, and since then has worked in many roles including as a solicitor, in-house educator, lecturer, Profs tutor, limited statutory manager, mediator and most recently in her own business specialising in employment law and human resource consulting.
 She has recently completed a postgraduate certificate in Professional Supervision and is now working with lawyers to facilitate professional development and wellbeing.
 Her practice is grounded in a reflective learning process, and is strengths based and solutions focused.